dragonflyoss/d7y.io/docs/operations/deployment/applications/client.md

 - Download object like via `http`, `https` and other custom protocol.
 - Set disk usage, automatic GC capabilities.
 - Customize the download task piece size.
+- Supports RDMA for faster network transmission in the P2P network.
+It can better support the loading of AI inference models into memory.
+- Supports file writing and seeding, it can be accessed in the P2P cluster without uploading to other storage.
+Helps AI models and AI datasets to be read and written faster in the P2P network.

 ## Relationship {#relationship}